Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 Electric combi boiler

-Electric combi boilers supply both heating and instant hot water in one combined unit, providing central heating and domestic hot water.
+Electric combi boilers supply both heating and instant hot water in one combined unit, providing central heating and domestic hot water via a heat exchanger.
 The instant hot water is heated directly from the cold water mains water supply with an electric combi boiler.

-Electric combi boilers tend to be limited as to the amount of domestic hot water (DHW) they can produce instantly, as opposed to gas boilers; therefore, we always recommend using an indirect hot water calorifier for the domestic hot water, especially if the property has a bath fitted as well as a shower.
+Electric combi boilers tend to be limited as to the amount of domestic hot water (DHW) they can produce instantly; therefore, we always recommend using an indirect hot water calorifier for the domestic hot water, especially if the property has a bath fitted as well as a shower.

 We do an electric combi boiler range, but as a general rule after 15 kW output a combi boiler will work and produce hot water on demand, but at this output and above (we go all the way up to 40 kW in our electric combi series), require a 3-phase electric supply.